jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 Because of a bug with the Institute Power Armor, equipped Institute power armor torsos cannot be legendary.
 Turning them into legendary items causes them to temporarily be unequipped, and when this happens, the arms and legs all turn invisible, so I disabled them.

+### Captain Cosmos Redemption Machine
+If you own the Captain Cosmos Creation Club content, the redemption machines have a chance to provide legendary CC-00 power armor and Cosmic Cannons.
+By default, there is a 10% chance of getting a legendary with each redemption.
+If you are using Mod Configuration Menu, you can adjust this chance.

 ## Power Armored Enemies
 Each faction has different power armor sets that they can wear, with each faction having at least one unique set of power armor.
 There is typically a progression, based on enemy level, of stronger power armor sets.